AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 [Short Description]
-Story-driven visual novel.
+Asylum simulator visual novel.
 The fate of the world relies on one schizophrenic person.

 [Long Description]
-Story-driven visual novel.
+Asylum simulator visual novel.
 The fate of the world relies on one schizophrenic person.

 Controls:
 - WASD / Arrow keys: Left and Right rotate you like a tank.
 Up and Down move you forwards or backward.